 The average toddler eats from 960 to 1700 calories a day.
 Add on to that a normal 20% over and under day-to-day variation, and that child will eat between 760 to 2040 calories a day.
 Children of other ages show the same variation.
 If you are restricting how much your child eats or pressuring her to eat, her day-to-day variation will be even greater.
 Your child will eat less or more depending on who has the upper hand.

-- Kids instinctively know how much to eat, even when they are sick.
+This is true for little kids under the age of 3 (about), even when they are sick.
 (We adults do too, but I think that it’s all wrapped up in emotions and our personal histories with food so it’s harder for us to tell…) They might need to be reminded that there’s a drink nearby, or that it’s snack time, but when my girl was dealing with a high spiking fever, she drank way more liquids than she normally does.
 Her body was using its resources to fight off the virus and needed the liquids more than solid foods.

-- Whether or not we view how much they are eating as too little, too much, or just enough is likely wrapped up in how we ourselves feel about food on any given day.
+Whether or not we view how much they are eating as too little, too much, or just enough is likely wrapped up in how we ourselves feel about food on any given day.
 Are we comfortable with our own intake?
 Are we able to listen to our hunger and satiety cues?
 Do we feel comfortable in our bodies?
 Do we trust ourselves?

-- By surrounding our kids with healthful food most of the time, and letting them decide what and how much to eat, we give them the chance to learn the skills of self regulation.
+By surrounding our kids with healthful food most of the time, and letting them decide what and how much to eat, we give them the chance to learn the skills of self regulation.
 These are the same skills that we adults often have to dig deep to find if we weren’t given the opportunity to practice them when we were kids.